 ---

-I never thought I'd have to let go of the one thing I’d held close for so long—an idea of who I thought I'd become.
+I never thought I'd have to let go of the one thing I’d held close for so long—an idea of who I thought I had become.

 Lai, a deeply introspective character, faces the quiet heartbreaks of outgrowing relationships, letting go of places, and confronting a life that didn’t turn out as planned.
-Set in the fictional Southeast Asian village of Nampura, her journey takes her through loss, laughter, and nostalgia, as she encounters characters who, like her, bear unspoken griefs.
-This Victorian-style, bittersweet tale uses wit and poignant humour to explore what it means to move on from people, dreams, and even our past selves.
+Set in the Southeast Asian village of Nampura, her journey takes her through loss and nostalgia, as she encounters characters who, like her, bear unspoken griefs.
+This bittersweet tale explores what it means to move on from people, dreams, and even our past selves.

 Is it possible to mourn something you can’t even name?